The SCOTT Treatment:Your Video Content Professionally Repackaged for Profit, Promotion and Education

 Video is the most memorable and engaging content on the web.

-You worked hard to create your live streaming videos such as Hangouts on Air, blab or zoom.
+You worked hard to create your live streaming videos.
 Now’s the time to breathe new life into them.
 Let me “evergreen” your videos and then repackage them into “golden nuggets” that you can then display on your website and share socially via your other social media platforms.

 The SCOTT Treatment is born